 Medical professional liability insurance covers health professionals at the University of Illinois Hospital and Health Sciences System at Chicago, the various Colleges of Health Professions, and all student health service centers.
 The system has been self-insured for medical professional/hospital liability since August 1976 because commercial coverage for teaching hospitals was not available at cost-effective rates.
-Since March 1981, the system has purchased commercial excess liability insurance to provide additional coverage limits above a large self-insured retention.
-The retention levels and the limits of coverage purchased have been influenced by availability in the insurance marketplace. \$95 million of excess insurance was purchased during FY20.
+Since March 1981, the system has purchased commercial excess liability insurance to provide additional coverage limits above a large, self-insured retention.
+The retention levels and the limits of coverage purchased have been influenced by availability in the insurance marketplace. \$95 million of excess insurance was purchased during FY22.

 The system annually obtains an actuarial analysis of this self-insurance program.
-The report estimates the ultimate cost of past losses and expenses (liabilities) on a discounted basis at various confidence levels.
+The report estimates the ultimate cost of past claims and expenses (liabilities) on a discounted basis at various confidence levels.
 The system uses the 60th percentile confidence level to determine its outstanding liabilities.
 This implies there is a 60% chance that the reserves will be adequate and a 40% chance that the reserves will prove to be inadequate.
-FY2020 liabilities, when compared to Plan assets, show a funding surplus of \$45.7 million.
-This surplus, amortized over five years, helps alleviate the funding need by \$9.97 million.
+FY2022 liabilities, when compared to Plan assets, show a funding surplus of \$47.5 million.
+This surplus, amortized over five years, helps alleviate the funding need by \$10.2 million.
 The actuarial firm also determines the amount needed to set aside for funding claims that occur during the new fiscal year.
-The combined total is the normal indicated funding contribution, which is roughly \$18.9 million.
-Adding in the commercial excess insurance and administration costs brings the FY2020 total funding requirement to \$22.8 million.
-This amount represents a 4.3% decrease from the prior year's requirement.
+The combined total is the normal indicated funding contribution, which is roughly \$19.7 million.
+Adding in the commercial excess insurance and administration costs brings the FY2022 total funding requirement to \$24.1 million.
+This amount represents a 2.6% increase from the prior year's requirement.

-Medical Professional Liability Self-Insurance Funding Projected at Beginning of Fiscal Year 2020
+Medical Professional Liability Self-Insurance Funding Projected at Beginning of Fiscal Year 2022